-Is Stainless Steel Magnetic? | Does Stainless Steel shows Magnetic Property?
-(With PDF)
+Is Stainless Steel Magnetic?
+Does Stainless Steel Show Magnetic Properties?

 What is Stainless Steel?

 Stainless Steel is a group of ferrous alloy materials containing more than 11% chromium to prevent it from rusting.
 Other elements of stainless steel are carbon, molybdenum, nitrogen, aluminum, sulfur, silicon, nickel, copper, niobium, selenium, etc. The chromium present in stainless steel creates a passive film to protect the underlying material from corrosion.
+The addition of nickel enhances corrosion resistance and imparts other desirable properties.

 For a material to be magnetic